jakearchibald/jakearchibald.com/static-build/posts/2021/07/export-default-thing-vs-thing-as-default/index.md

 export default 'hello!';
 ```

-This seems really weird to me.
+This kinda makes `export default identifier` the odd one out.
 I get that `export default 'hello!'` needs to be passed by value, but since there's a special case to make `export default function` passed by reference, it feels like there should be a special case for `export default identifier` too.
+I guess it's too late to change it now.

 # What about circular dependencies?